top of page

 • Your skin type and healing response

-What Are the Different PMU Removal Methods?
+What Are the Different Permanent Makeup Removal Methods?

-Laser Removal
+Laser Permanent Makeup Removal

-Saline Removal
+Saline PMU Removal

 Can Bad PMU Be Corrected Instead of Removed?